Texas Collaborative Divorce Attorneys

 Working Together to Protect Your Family’s Interests

 Even though your marriage is ending, you and your spouse most likely want to protect your children from the stress and conflict of divorce and preserve your financial assets to the greatest extent possible.
 In addition, you probably share the goal of avoiding the emotional and financial costs of a litigated divorce.
-If these things are important to you, working with a Collaborative Divorce lawyer may be the right option for your family.
+If these things are important to you, working with a Collaborative Divorce attorney may be the right option for your family.

 What is a Collaborative Divorce?